Get Tech Tips

-Dissimilar metals, like Aluminum, Copper, Brass, and Steel are some of the main metals one may experience in their trade and few are comfortable working with.
+Dissimilar metals, like aluminum, copper, brass, and steel, are some of the main metals one may experience in their trade, and few people are comfortable working with dissimilar metals.
 They don’t trust their brazed joint, or they are afraid of melting away material.
-To put some of the nerves of those in the field at ease let’s understand our metals with a specific focus on thermal effects on structures of metals.
+To put some of the nerves of those in the field at ease, let’s understand our metals with a specific focus on thermal effects on structures of metals.

 Our issue here goes much deeper than a proper cleaning.

-Each material has a different response to the heat, which is characterized by its thermal expansion coefficient.
+Each material has a different response to heat, which is characterized by its thermal expansion coefficient.
 The thermal expansion coefficient represents the amount that the material expands per each degree increase.
-It is important to know that whatever the solid expands when heated it also contracts when cooled, but not necessarily at the same rate of expansion.
+It is important to know that whatever the solid expands when heated, it also contracts when cooled but not necessarily at the same expansion rate.